Make Believe Mambo

-"Make Believe Mambo" is a 1989 single by David Byrne from the album Rei Momo.
-The song peaked at No. 11 on the U.S. Modern Rock Tracks chart.
+"Make Believe Mambo" is a song by American rock musician David Byrne from his debut solo studio album Rei Momo (1989).
+The single peaked at No. 11 on the U.S. Modern Rock Tracks chart.
 The song features Kirsty MacColl and Willie Colón.
 Its music video features Byrne and two dancers in black-and-white and contains a shorter mix of the song.